 - Keep your hands against the wall and keep the elbows straight.

 - Now, bend slightly towards the wall you face.
-During the process, ensure your back doesn’t bend.
+During this process, ensure your back doesn’t bend.
 Keep it straight.

 - Bring your shoulder blades forward.
 Stay in this position for 5 seconds.
 Go back to your normal standing position.
 Repeat the process 10 times.